harsh438/purchasing/README.md

 these you'll be okay.

  - Ruby (via rbenv preferably)
- - MySQL (setup as per app/database.rb)
+ - MySQL (setup as per config/database.yml or with config injected with DATABASE_URL)

 ## Developing